-There are a number of operating channels from which you can choose-in the United Kingdom (and most of Europe), Australia, and most of Asia, there are 13.
+There are a number of operating channels from which you can choose-in the United Kingdom (and most of Europe) and Australia, there are 13.
 In other countries, there are other channel requirements.
 Your Router is configured to operate on the proper channels for the country in which you reside.
 The channel can be changed if needed.
 If there are other wireless networks operating in your area, your network should be set to operate on a channel that is different than the other wireless networks.